 Tim, Greg, Sara Miller and I had a teleconference Thursday in which Sara and I expressed our concern with using the maximum allowable exploitation rate of 20% as described in the Bristol Bay Herring Management Plan (5 AAC 27.865) for the Togiak herring fishery in 2019.
 There has been increasing uncertainty in our forecasts due to lack of usable aerial survey estimates the last three years and we believe that the uncertainty in our forecast is great enough to warrant consideration of reducing the harvest rate.

-Aerial survey biomass and estimates of age composition and weight at age from fishery samples are the inputs to the age-structured model.
-For the last three years (2016-2018) we haven’t been able to obtain an aerial survey biomass estimate that is representative of the biomass of the spawning population, so the age-structured (ASA) model has been run without biomass data for these years.
+Aerial survey biomass and estimates of age composition and weight at age from fishery samples are the inputs to the age-structured (ASA) model.
+For the last three years (2016-2018) we haven’t been able to obtain an aerial survey biomass estimate that is representative of the biomass of the spawning population, so the ASA model has been run without biomass data for these years.
 Although we don’t have error estimates for our ASA forecasts to quantify this, the more years we go without key data inputs, the more uncertain our forecasts undoubtedly become.
 With a few years of missing data like we currently have, the forecast may be dramatically different than one would be with recent biomass information, so we are concerned with using a maximum 20% harvest rate.

 There are many options for a lower harvest rate, but one would be to decrease the harvest rate by 2% times the number of years since the last aerial survey estimate.
 So, if there was an acceptable aerial survey estimate in a given year, the harvest rate for the next year would be the maximum 20%.
 After five years with no biomass input the harvest rate would be 10%, and after 10 years without an input the harvest rate would be zero.
 For 2019, this would result in a harvest rate of 14%.
 The reason I suggest something progressive is because whether we get a useable aerial survey biomass estimate in a particular year is often outside of our control due to weather conditions, let alone limits in budgets and staff time.
-So we will continue to face years, and sometimes multiple years, without useable aerial survey biomass estimates, where we will need to decide whether to reduce the harvest rate and how much.
+So we will continue to face years, and sometimes multiple years, without useable aerial survey biomass estimates, where we will need to decide whether to reduce the harvest rate and how much (or to even run a forecast at all??).
 Adopting a progressive method may be better than having to decide on an annual basis.
 This is only one idea for how a harvest rate could be adapted over time and there are certainly many others.
 Given current harvest policies around Alaska and British Columbia, however I do not believe 14% is any too conservative given our forecast is made without population biomass information from the last three years.